iann0036/tf-cfn-provider/docs/providers/opc/ComputeSecurityProtocol.md

 # Terraform::OPC::ComputeSecurityProtocol

-The ``opc_compute_security_protocol`` resource creates and manages a security protocol in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The ``Terraform::OPC::ComputeSecurityProtocol`` resource creates and manages a security protocol in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the security protocol.

+`Description` - (Optional) A description of the security protocol.

+`Tags` - (Optional) List of tags that may be applied to the security protocol.

+`Uri` - The Uniform Resource Identifier for the Security Protocol.

 ## See Also